 Her father immigrated to the United States with his family in the early 1930s from Galveias, Portugal.
 Her mother Filomena’s memory led her to learn more about her culinary roots and to document recipes from Portuguese immigrants.

 Ana has an Associate’s Degree from the Essex Agricultural and Technical School in Culinary Arts.
 She has been featured in Fine Cooking magazine, Portugal Magazine, Seabourn Club Herald, and The Cook’s Cook.
 She also teaches culinary classes.

 Authentic Portuguese Cooking

-Authentic Portuguese Cooking is the follow-up to Ana’s first book: Portuguese Homestyle Cooking.
+Authentic Portuguese Cooking is the follow-up to Ana’s book: Portuguese Home Cooking.
 In addition to the amazing collection of recipes, she also includes family memories and a look into the cuisine and cooking related history of Portugal.

 Chapters are divided based on course: Meats and Poultry (Carnes e Aves); Seafood (Peixe e Marisco); Legumes, Vegetables and More (Legumes e Hortaliças e Mais); Little Tastes (Petiscos e Salgadinhos); Breads (Pães); and Desserts (Sobremesas).